adulau/DIY-face-masks/README.md

 ![Filtration Efficiency and Pressure Drop Across Materials Tested with Aerosols of Bacillus Atrophaeus and Bacteriophage MS2](https://raw.githubusercontent.com/adulau/DIY-face-masks/master/images/filtration-efficiency.png)

 We read different papers (such as [Testing the Efficacy of Homemade Masks: Would They Protect in an Influenza Pandemic?](https://www.researchgate.net/figure/Filtration-Efficiency-and-Pressure-Drop-Across-Materials-Tested-with-Aerosols-of-Bacillus_tbl1_258525804)) and we provide a table of the most efficient fabrics based on their filtering capabilities.
 The table might be updated based on new references or scientific papers.
+If you want to reuse fabrics from old clothes, check the composition and take by priority fabrics listed higher in the table below.
+A lot of face mask design allows to have different layers of fabric.

 | Priority | Fabric type | Reason   |
 | -------- | -------- | -------- |